-I was asked yesterday for my top five marketing tips for accountants and I said I thought these would clear on this blog.
-Except that I then realised that ‘marketing’ is not one of the categories I use on here.
+I was asked yesterday for my top five marketing tips for accountants and I said I thought these would be clear on this blog.
+Except that I then realised that ‘marketing’ is not one of the categories I use on here. [edit: I have since updated the categories here]

-Indeed I recall that I consciously excluded ‘marketing’ from the list of key points to be addressed in one of my most popular talks for accountants:
+Indeed I recall that I consciously excluded ‘marketing’ from the list of key points to be addressed in one of my most popular early talks for accountants.
+Instead I called it: How to make more profits form your smaller clients.

-“Make more profits from your smaller clients.”
-It’s implicit in the heading ‘Easy high impact tax business strategies that really work’.
-And I certainly cover numerous marketing related points in the talk, but always in context and only after explaining why effective ‘marketing’ is one key way of achieving the desired end.
-I’ve long adopted a similar approach when mentoring and providing business coaching advice to firms.
+Effective marketing is implicit in the section titled ‘Easy high impact business strategies that really work’.
+And I certainly covered numerous marketing related points in the talk, but always in context and only after explaining why effective ‘marketing’ is one key way of achieving the desired end.
+I’ve long adopted a similar approach when mentoring sole practitioners too.
 And I’ve been adopting the same approach on this blog too.
 Consistency counts towards credibility I think.

 Have attitudes changed significantly in recent years?
-Remember I’m referring to the thousands of smaller firms of accountants, rather than the bigger firms with their in-house marketing department.
+Remember I’m referring to the thousands of smaller firms of accountants, rather than the bigger firms with their in-house marketing departments.

 For what it’s worth I’ve drawn together five key marketing tips that were not described as such in the original posts on this blog: